alessandrocucci/revISEE/README.md

 ## How to
 Set a python 3.8 environment.
 If you are not familiar with python, I suggest that you use [Anaconda](https://www.anaconda.com/products/individual#Downloads).

-Open a terminal and install the required dependencies (open the Anaconda prompt if you are using Windows).
+Open a terminal and install the required dependencies using the `requirements.txt` file (open the Anaconda prompt if you are using Windows).

 ```
->> pip install numpy pandas dateparser forex-python
+>> pip install -r /path/to/requirements.txt
 ```

 Collect all your Excel Revolut statement in a single folder and make sure that:
 * they cover the relevant period (they can also cover a longer period),
-* they have not been renamed `Revolut-[CUR]-*.csv`.
+* they have not been renamed - they should look like: `Revolut-[CUR]-*.csv`.

 Download the latest [release](https://github.com/pietropelizzari/revISEE/releases/latest) and unpack it.
 Now you can either copy the `revISEE.py` script to the folder containing the statements, or you can use the `-p` path option at run time.